acimail01/MMM-AssistantMk2-wiki/Configuration.md

     deviceModelId: "", // It should be described in your config.json.
 In most of case, you don't need to this.
     deviceInstanceId: "", // It should be described in your config.json.
 In most of case, you don't need to this.

+    recipes:["hide_and_show_all_modules.js", "reboot.js", "screen_onoff.js", "shutdown.js"],
+    transcriptionHook: {},
-    action:{}, // You can catch your gAction command.
+    action: {}, // You can catch your gAction command.

-    transcriptionHook: {}, // You can catch transcription hook and be able to make your own `COMMAND` with this.
+    command: {}, // You can catch transcription hook and be able to make your own `COMMAND` with this.
     //See the `transcriptionHook` section.

-    command: {}, // You can make your own MM command for gAction and transcriptionHook
+    action:{}, // You can make your own MM command for gAction and transcriptionHook
     //See the `command` section.

     notifications: { // You can redefine these notifications to communicate with specific modules.